QuantEcon/lecture-python-programming/source/rst/python_oop.rst

 Let's look at one more example, related to chaotic dynamics in nonlinear systems.

-One simple transition rule that can generate complex dynamics is the logistic map
+A simple transition rule that can generate erratic time paths is the logistic map

 .. math::
     :label: quadmap2